Chopta Travel Guide / Itinerary

 3. Is alcohol allowed in Chopta?

-4. Does it snowfall in Chopta?
+4. Does it snow in Chopta?

 Chopta is also a popular destination during the winter months due to the snowfall that the area experiences.
 Tungnath temple and Chandrashila are covered with snow from December to March.

-5. Can we go Chopta by car?
+5. Can we go to Chopta by car?

 Although direct buses to Chopta are unavailable, buses to Ukhimath, Guptkashi, or Gopeshwar can be taken, and from there, shared jeeps or taxis are available to reach Chopta.
 By Road: Chopta is well-connected by motorable roads, making a taxi or personal vehicle the most convenient way to reach the region.